Orbital-selective time-domain signature of nematicity dynamics in the charge-density-wave phase of La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$

 Identifying the local physics associated with rotational symmetry breaking observed via macroscopic probes~\cite{Ando1999, Noda1999, Daou2010, Lubashevsky2014, Wu2019} often proves to be a challenge.
-Here we have demonstrated a site-specific time-resolved probe of electronic nematic order which accompanies the CDW phase in LESCO.
-The $Q=(001)$ RXS signal averages over the entire $ab$-plane ($Q_a$ = $Q_b$ = 0) while simultaneously being sensitive to intra-unit-cell asymmetries of the orbital degrees of freedom most relevant to the low-energy physics of the cuprates.
-The measurement approach presented here thus provides the unique opportunity to study nematicity dynamics in a cuprate superconductor with direct sensitivity to the planar Cu~$3d$ and oxygen $2p$ states.
+Here we have demonstrated an orbital-selective time-resolved probe of electronic nematic order which accompanies the CDW phase in LESCO.
+The $Q=(001)$ RXS signal averages over the entire $ab$-plane ($Q_a$ = $Q_b$ = 0) while simultaneously being sensitive to intra-unit-cell asymmetries of the Cu~$3d$ and O $2p$ states.
 The evolution of nematicity dynamics as they are gradually unlocked from the translational symmetry breaking CDW order with additional hole-doping is not fully understood.
 Future studies may investigate pump-induced nematicity dynamics across the cuprate phase diagram, with a particular focus on the phase region just below the pseudogap critical point, where electronic nematic order was recently reported to persist in the absence of a translational-symmetry breaking CDW~\cite{Gupta2021}.
-More generally, our results demonstrate the ability to capture the ultrafast behavior of non-equilibrium nematicity dynamics using tr-RXS, thereby paving the way for future tr-RXS studies of $Q=0$ nematic correlations in other systems.
+More generally, our results demonstrate the ability to capture the ultrafast behavior of non-equilibrium nematicity dynamics using tr-RXS, thereby paving the way for future tr-RXS studies of $Q=0$ nematic correlations in other systems such as $1T-$TiSe$_2$, which exhibits an ordered stacking of 3 uniaxial CDW's with distinct wavevector orientations~\cite{Ishioka2010}.

 0.5cm \textbf{Methods}

 \textbf{Sample Preparation.} Single crystal La$_{1.65}$Eu$_{0.2}$Sr$_{0.15}$CuO$_4$ was grown using the travelling solvent floating zone technique at the Universit\'e Paris-Saclay.
 The data presented in the main manuscript was collected on a sample which was cleaved in air to expose a clean surface with an approximate (001)~orientation.
 The sample dimensions were approximately $2.5$~mm~$\times~1$~mm~$\times~1$~mm.